 Scott Johnson Blue Devils percussion director and arranger 1994-present While percussion instructor and arranger Scott Johnson could certainly hang his hat on the incredible number of competitive accolades he's helped achieve on the performance field—an incredible 14 World Championship titles with the Blue Devils and a dozen high percussion caption awards—he is perhaps better known among students and colleagues for his masterful ability and willingness to teach and share his "tricks of the trade" with audiences around the world.
 "If there is one area in which Scott has immeasurably contributed to the marching arts, it is in the largeness of his generosity in giving to his students his time, his patience, and his unwavering passion and dedication to the drum corps activity," said Neal Flum, a former student of Johnson's and currently the associate director of athletic bands at the University of Alabama.
 "As great is the number of titles, awards and honors that Scott has earned through his tireless work and dedication, but far greater is the number of lives he has positively affected."
 Learning to drum at the age of four, Johnson joined the snare drum line of the Blue Devils as an 18-year-old in 1976.
 He performed with the corps until 1979 and instructed the group through 1989.
 After several years away teaching and arranging for Santa Clara Vanguard in the early 1990s, Johnson rejoined the Blue Devils staff as percussion director and arranger in 1994, a position he still holds today.
 It is Johnson's caring personality and casual demeanor that many say is what makes him such a valued, respected and effective educator to all who he comes in contact with.
 "Not only is Scott an example of the best player, musician and arranger, he has the personality that few develop to make students truly feel valued and respected," said Ron Hardin, who worked with Johnson on the staff of the Santa Clara Vanguard.
 "Scott's motto has always been, 'If you're not having fun, you're doing it wrong.'
 The genuine enthusiasm he brings to each and every rehearsal and meeting has been unmatched in anyone I've worked with."
 "I have seen Scott spend countless hours 'in the lot' encouraging all performers and their instructors," said Jim Dwyer, a visual percussion judge for Winter Guard International.
 "He is never too busy to stop and sign some young person's drum sticks, shirt or hat.
 He is a true ambassador for our activity."
 Beyond the thousands of young performers he has worked with directly in his career, Johnson has been an innovator in developing a far-reaching educational presence on the Internet.
 With instructive video features like "ScoJo's Lick of the Week," and posting tips and answering questions on social media sites like Facebook, Johnson has been an inspiration to percussion students of all skill levels.
 Johnson's ever-expanding digital footprint in addition to his successes in the drum corps arena have earned him international recognition.
 He is a sought after clinician and educator in a growing number of countries including Japan, Canada, Germany, The Netherlands, South Africa and Indonesia, among others.

-Michael Klesch Brass arranger and composer Beginning his drum corps career in the early 1980s as a bass drummer with the Cadets, Michael Klesch has gone on to become one of the preeminent brass arrangers in the history of Drum Corps International.
+Michael Klesch Brass arranger and composer Beginning his drum corps career in the early 1980s as a woodwind player turned bass drummer with the Cadets, Michael Klesch has gone on to become one of the preeminent brass arrangers in the history of Drum Corps International.
 Quickly emerging as a leader within the Cadets organization, Klesch was made drum major in 1983.
 With a background in music education and a penchant for composing, after his performing career with the corps came to an end, Klesch was asked to join the corps' design team in 1985, picking up where departing Hall of Fame arranger Jim Prime left off.
-"Perhaps he was too young to know any better, but here for the two-time defending World Champions, Michael took over as brass caption supervisor and arranger," Cadets Director George Hopkins said.
-"And he excelled beyond belief!
-The corps was magnificent.
-The brass line was spectacular, and the arrangements were splendid."
-At just 23 years old, Klesch helped lead the Cadets to their third-straight championship title.
-"Michael's contributions to the Cadets from 1981-1985 are the stuff that movies are made of," Hopkins said.
+At just 23 years old, Klesch became the Cadets' brass caption supervisor and arranger, helping to lead the corps to its third-straight championship title.
 A gifted arranger and composer, Klesch has also established himself as an equally talented and effective educator, working with a number of corps after his many years with the Cadets including Phantom Regiment, Spirit, Colts, and the Crossmen, among others.
 "Michael is one who gets both students and just as importantly the instructional staff members to reach their highest level of performance and growth potential," Hall of Fame member Thom Hannum said.
 "Some just have the knack for getting people to realize their musical capacities.
 Michael Klesch is one of these rare individuals.
 Quite simply, he elevates those around him to higher levels of achievement.
 Klesch's body of work on the drum corps field is still compounding today having served as music director and arranger with Carolina Crown since 2003.
 He has been responsible for the music behind some of Crown's most-loved and successful productions including "Triple Crown," "Finis," and "The Grass is Always Greener."
 "Michael has committed himself not only to those who perform his music, but to those who listen to it," 2004 Hall of Fame inductee Donnie VanDoren said.
-"In addition to performance excellence, accessibility for the audience has become priority for Michael … He has an understanding that entertaining an audience may have a lot to do with the longevity of our activity and the elevation of our art."
+"In addition to performance excellence, accessibility for the audience has become priority for Michael ...
+He has an understanding that entertaining an audience may have a lot to do with the longevity of our activity and the elevation of our art."
 Beyond the drum corps activity, Klesch served as assistant band director at the University of Massachusetts from 1995-2006.
 He currently operates his own music arranging business, working with ensembles around the world.

 Mel Stratton Blue Devils visual instructor and designer 1970-1980 Working with the Blue Devils during the corps' formative years, Mel Stratton is a drum corps visual pioneer that helped lay the foundation of success that the corps still stands on today.
 A snare drummer with the Blue Devils Drum & Bell Corps in the 1960s (the pre-cursor to the drum and bugle corps), after several years in the United States Marine Corps Stratton settled back in the Blue Devils' hometown of Concord, Calif.
 Only in his 20s at the time, Stratton would become one of very first instructors with the Blue Devils when the group officially formed in 1971, bringing an insatiable creative vision for innovation and change to the drum corps activity.
 With the Blue Devils he would serve as a designer and overall visual instructor (then known as marching and maneuvering), in addition to the caption head for the organization's winter and summer color guard programs.
 According to 2008 Hall of Fame inductee Rick Odello, Stratton became one of the most influential visual and color guard instructions in Blue Devils history by creating drills that excelled in both visual imagery and difficulty.
 "The Blue Devils were brought to life by the sheer force of personality, vision, drive and leadership of Mel Stratton," Blue Devils alum and 2004 DCI Hall of Fame inductee Stephanie Lynde said.
 "He was fully committed to bringing about change no matter what … He was always asking the question, 'What else is possible?'
 And, 'How can this get better than it is?'
 Therein was the foundation of the Blue Devils' philosophy and the expansive energy that continues to go beyond what we could ever imagine possible."
 With his creative vision, Stratton helped pioneer the staging of corps members on the football field to emphasize musical effects, as well as the use of drill formations and other visual techniques to bring to life the emotional intensity of the accompanying music.
 "The visual design of the first Blue Devils championship show in 1976 was foundationally a product of Mel's sense of visual showmanship and understanding that musicianship and the power of the brass and percussion sections should never be compromised," former Blue Devils director and 1997 Hall of Fame inductee Mike Moxley said.
 Working with a staff made up of future Hall of Fame greats including Moxley, Jim Ott and Wayne Downey, Stratton would be responsible in the corps' early years to put the group on a trajectory toward greatness.
 After placing 23rd in the Blue Devils' first national tour and trip to the World Championships in 1973, just three years later the group would win its first of four Championships between 1976 and 1980.
 "Those of us who experienced first hand Mel's creative talent, attention to detail and dedication to excellence, have been challenged and changed forever," Moxley said.
 After his work with the Blue Devils, Stratton went on to found the California Dons Drum and Bugle Corps in 1984.
 He also served as director of the marching band programs for notable California schools including Clovis and James Logan High School during the 1980s.
 Learn more about the Drum Corps International Hall of Fame.